Psychotherapy offers a way of healing in relationship.

 My style of therapy is personal, engaged, warm, curious, and dedicated to humility.
 I offer a blend of approaches, primarily focusing on somatic, attachment-informed, oppression-conscious, creative, narrative, and deeply relational models.

 I bring to my practice a commitment to inquiry and a dedication to holding a multi-faceted context which includes the systems that shape us.
 This includes a life-long pursuit of justice through confronting systems of power and oppression.
 I am of Ashkenazi Jewish descent and proudly anti-Zionist.
 I believe in the liberation of all people harmed by colonization and imperialism - this includes an ongoing personal reflection and accountability process as a white-privileged settler living in the United States.
 Naming systemic and state-sanctioned violence is a part of mental health.
 I acknowledge my choice to practice with a license in Marriage and Family Therapy within a Western Psychotherapy model is inherently complex and aligned with colonization.
 My choice to be and stay licensed is for the protection of clients that coaching does not provide, as well as the rigor of training requirements for licensed psychotherapists.
+I am also nurtured by a regular meditation practice inspired by the Mahayana tradition and a weekly sangha of politicized queer and queer-allied people.

 I look forward to connecting with you.